donaldboulton/publiuslogic/src/pages/about/index.md

 > [![js-standard-style](https://cdn.rawgit.com/standard/standard/master/badge.svg)](https://github.com/standard/standard)

-🍸 Just Having fun coding!
+## 🍸 Just Having fun!

-This website is built as static HTML with Gatsby component-modular Docker Container builds including a Node backend on Heroku, using React components and GraphQL, Built with Webpack.
+This website is built as static HTML with Gatsby component-modular Docker Container builds including a Node backend on FaunaDB, using React components and GraphQL, Built with Webpack.

 Served on Netlify via a continuous deployment (CD) workflow.
 Pull requests are automatically built into preview apps, while commits to the master branch trigger the production build and deploy onto Netlify’s CDN edge node infrastructure.
 Since the whole site is just a bunch of static files copied onto multiple CDN nodes around the world, time to first byte (TTFB) is consistently fast at around 1ms to 2ms.
-React Notifications through my Slack Bots and Netlify Functions for my Mansbooks publiuslogic.com workspace.
+React Notifications through my Slack Bots and Netlify Functions for my Mansbooks.com publiuslogic.com workspace.

-## 🚀 gatsby-starter-publius
+## 🚀 Gatsby Starter Publius

 This repo powers the Gatsby site hosted at publiuslogic.com.
 I use it to write about my personal interests, ranging from theoretical physics and spiritual learning to sustainability, web development and spending time outdoors... oh and not to forget breaking conventions like a Gatsby Site with Microdata for SEO, Internet Positioning.